Workshop instructors

 Peter Lanz

 While studying ethnology, the trained carpenter worked as a set builder at the Munich television studios.
 For many years, he worked as a freelance cabinetmaker at the Gewerkehalle in Munich and elsewhere.
-For several years now, he has been passing on his extensive knowledge as a member of the DICTUM workshop team in courses on Japanese wood joinery.
+Matériau du manche have been passing on his extensive knowledge as a member of the DICTUM workshop team in courses on Japanese wood joinery.

 Peter Wagensonner

-As a trained master woodturner, he has been running his own studio since 1987.
+As a trained master wood turner, he has been running his own studio since 1987.
 Sculptures and objects have accompanied the artist for more than 35 years.
 The trained woodturner produces vessels, urns, wooden spheres and even large sculptures from whole tree trunks.
-His connection to wood and trees inspires him in his search for form in the material.
+His connection to wood and trees inspires him in his search for Shape in Material.
 His works have been shown in numerous galleries, museums and exhibitions.

 Philipp Schreistetter

 Philipp Schreistetter was a self-employed carpenter for 30 years.
 He has been intensively involved in woodturning since 2012.
 He has attended masterclasses with Mike Tingey, Alfred Baumann and Martin Adomat and has continued to develop his skills ever since.
-Now he wants to share his enthusiasm for woodturning, his knowledge and his experience with course participants.
-His greatest passion is stone pine wood, which he uses to turn a wide variety of vessels and utensils.
+He now wants to share his enthusiasm for woodturning, his knowledge and his experience with course participants.
+His greatest passion is pine wood, which he uses to turn a wide variety of vessels and utensils.

 Ralph Pfersich